-The board-certified and fellowship-trained specialists at Norton Children’s provide innovative treatments and comprehensive care for young patients with bleeding, clotting and other benign (noncancer) hematology conditions.
+The board-certified and fellowship-trained specialists at Norton Children’s Cancer Institute, affiliated with the UofL School of Medicine, provide innovative treatments and comprehensive care for young patients with bleeding, clotting and other benign (noncancerous) hematology conditions.

-Norton Children’s works with providers from UofL Physicians to provide the best possible care for your child.
-These doctors are professors and active researchers helping to advance medical care in the 21st century with clinical research and education.
+Norton Children’s Cancer Institute providers offer skilled care for your child.
+These doctors are professors and active researchers helping to advance medical care in the 21st century through clinical research and education.
 Norton Children’s Hospital is the primary pediatric teaching hospital for the University of Louisville School of Medicine.

-As home to the state’s leading pediatric hematology program, Norton Children’s offers sophisticated care for your child close to home.
+As home to Kentucky’s leading pediatric hematology program, Norton Children’s Cancer Institute offers sophisticated care for your child close to home.

 Our pediatric coagulation center is the largest in the state, and our apheresis and photopheresis program treats a range of hematology issues.

-In addition, Norton Children’s offers access to clinical trials that could offer novel treatments for your child’s condition.
+In addition, we offer access to clinical trials that could offer the newest treatments for your child’s condition.

 We customize treatment options for noncancerous blood conditions for each child and condition.
 Treatment plans may include adding or removing blood components (such as platelets or plasma), growth factor drugs and immunosuppressive drugs.

-Norton Children’s Cancer Institute, affiliated with the University of Louisville, features the region’s only pediatric apheresis and photopheresis program.
+Norton Children’s Cancer Institute, affiliated with the UofL School of Medicine, features the region’s only pediatric apheresis and photopheresis program.
 Apheresis can be used in treatment protocols for many blood disorders.

 Children with other blood diseases, such as hemophilia, congenital anemia or aplastic anemia, might need regular administration of clotting factors or transfusion of blood cells, which can be done at our dedicated pediatric infusion center.